North Korea, China discuss 'true peace', denuclearization: KCNA

 Two U.S. officials told Reuters on Tuesday North Korea could start that process within the next few days.

-Reporting by Christine Kim; Additional reporting by Joori Roh and Joyce Lee in SEOUL and Idrees Ali in WASHINGTON; Editing by James Dalgleish and Paul Tait
+Reporting by Christine Kim; Additional reporting by Joori Roh and Joyce Lee in SEOUL and Idrees Ali in WASHINGTON; Editing by Paul Tait and Clarence Fernandez